-- A selective, residential, national liberal arts college focused on an undergraduate education integrating the liberal arts and preparation for professions and careers.
+- A selective, residential, national liberal-arts college focused on deliberate preparation for professions, careers, and engaged citizenship;

-- A working community that recognizes its faculty and staff as its greatest resource, values cooperation, and expects ethical behavior and mutual respect from all its members.
+- A collaborative community that expects ethical behavior and mutual respect from all its members;

-- A responsible community committed to financial and environmental sustainability and a pragmatic and ambitious approach to its work.
+- A responsible community committed to financial and environmental sustainability;

 Students’ Rights and Responsibilities